GaryOderNichts/Bloopair/README.md

 - Sony DualSense Controller

 ## Installation
-- Download the latest .zip from the [releases page](https://github.com/GaryOderNichts/Bloopair/releases)
+- Download and extract the latest .zip from the [releases page](https://github.com/GaryOderNichts/Bloopair/releases).
+- Copy the `30_bloopair.rpx` from the .zip file to the `modules/setup/` folder of your target environment on the SD Card.
+  This would be `wiiu/environments/tiramisu/modules/setup/` for Tiramisu.
-- Extract it to the root of your SD Card
+- Copy the `wiiu` folder from the .zip and copy it to the root of your SD Card.
+  If you're using aroma you can delete the `Bloopair_pair_menu.rpx` in the `wiiu/apps` folder and use the .wuhb instead.

-Make sure you're using Tiramisu.
+Make sure you're using Tiramisu or Aroma.
 Follow https://wiiu.hacks.guide/#/ to setup Tiramisu.
 More info about Tiramisu here: https://maschell.github.io/homebrew/2021/12/31/tiramisu.html

 ## Usage